dan-schel/css-template/README.md

 }
 ```

-If not provided, the `$highlight-class` parameter will be `"select-highligh"` by default, and likewise with `$arrow-class` and `"select-arrow"`, so the above code could be simplified to just:
+If not provided, the `$highlight-class` parameter will be `"select-highlight"` by default, and likewise with `$arrow-class` and `"select-arrow"`, so the above code could be simplified to just:

 ```css
 .select-wrapper {